tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 Part A is the weighted average of all of your results.
 ​

-Additionally, a player with at least 10, 15, 20... results can leave their worst 1, 2, 3... results out of this calculation.
+However, a player with at least 10, 15, 20... results can leave their worst 1, 2, 3... results out of this calculation.
 ​

 ### Part B - Your achievements